Vkanhan/filesearcher/README.md

-# go-directory-assistant
+# Go Search Your File in Web

-* Search for files with pattern
+This is a simple web application built in Go that allows users to search for files in a specified directory using regular expressions.